lkodinsson/MARS/Fantasy/Archetypes.md

 ## Cleric

 Many people have a code they follow that defines who they are, but clerics make it a part of their life's work.
 Clerics are often guides and teachers.
 Despite the work put into their faith and those involved, they typically do not create their own following.
-They are more likely to gather a following in the name of whatever divine entity they believe in, than for themselves.
+They are more likely to gather a following in the name of whatever divine entity they believe in, rather than for themselves.

 **Skills** Charisma (r4), Faith (Any) (r8), Knowledge or Lore (r6), Medicine (r6), Perception (r4)
 **Spells** Clerics start with three spells, and one bonus spell (depending on their specialization).